priimak/ssltk/README.md

 * The script was tested under ubuntu 18.04LTS.

-* Certificates will be written under ~/.ssl/certs and CA signing certs under ~/.ssl/ca
+* Certificates will be written under `~/.ssl/certs` and CA signing certs under `~/.ssl/ca`

-* When creating properly signed certificates ssl-cert-maker.sh can create Certeficate Authority (CA) signing certificates or reuse existing ones.
+* When creating properly signed certificates `ssl-cert-maker.sh` can create Certeficate Authority (CA) signing certificates or reuse existing ones.

 * There are only two options that user can set on certificates, number of days cert is valid for (default value is 5 years) and a Common Name (CN).
-For self signed certs default value of CN is "localhost".
+For self signed certs default value of CN is "`localhost`".
 No default CN is provided for CA certs.